Proposals Are Due May 15, 2019

 - What are the anticipated short and long term measurable outcomes that would be achieved by this grant?
 If the grant you are proposing is intended to strengthen existing programs make sure you tell us what the difference our grant would make in the measurable impact of your existing programs (e.g. more people being served in more locations, etc.)

 - What is your organization’s evaluation process?
 How do you plan to track and measure the effectiveness of your project?
 For example, will you use intake sheets, participation checklists, pre/post surveys, client questionnaires, follow-up surveys, input from the community, staff assessments, etc.?
 You may have other methods and we would like to know what those methods are.

 - How will the evaluation results be used to inform future programming and allocation of resources?
 If the family programs you are proposing are already underway, let us know how you have evaluated them.
 If they are new, let us know what your plans in the future are to evaluate them?

 The Samuel N. and Mary Castle Foundation is open seven days a week and is here to serve you to the best of our ability.
 Please contact the Executive Director, Alfred L Castle should you have any questions.
 All applications must be received by May 15, 2019 to be considered at our summer trustee meeting.
 Early submissions are encouraged.

 This request for proposals is by invitation only

 Please note that this Request for Proposals is limited to carefully chosen applicants which we believe have a proven record of outstanding family support.
-This is the third year of the pilot project (2018).
+This is the fourth year of the pilot project (2019).
 We will evaluate the impact of all operating support grants we make to determine the future direction of general family support for our Foundation.

 - YMCA – Oahu